ranazsaad/QWeather_Forcasting/README.md

 This project aims to predict weather  temperature, using both **classical** and **quantum** machine learning techniques.
 Our goal was to evaluate the viability and performance of quantum-enhanced regression models on real-world weather data.

-We used IBM’s **Qiskit Machine Learning** to implement a **Quantum Kernel Ridge Regression** model and benchmarked it against classical models such as Polynomial Regression, Linear Regression, and Random Forest.
+We used IBM’s **Qiskit Machine Learning** to implement a **Quantum Kernel Ridge Regression** model and benchmarked it against classical model
 ## Step-by-Step Breakdown

 ### 1. Data Preprocessing